 The Basic Italian Pasta with Cream Sauce Recipe

 This is the traditional method of making white sauce pasta, and it has only three ingredients:

 - Heavy cream

 - Parmesan cheese

-You can use pretty much any kind of pasta you fancy with that sauce.
+As for pasta, you can pretty much use any kind you fancy with that sauce.
 Even one that you make at home from scratch will be just fine.